nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_linsolve.md

 ```

 Julia's efficiency stems partially from the extensive use of types.
-We need to defined new types to define our own linear solver
+We need to define new types to specify our own linear solver
 and integrate it with NEP-PACK.

 ```julia